 Just $100 empowers a child in need to choose and own one year’s worth of books.
 Your contribution today makes a difference of a lifetime.

-An enduring pledge to support literacy efforts month after month, year after year is simple.
+Supporting literacy efforts month after month, year after year is simple.
 Make it part of your healthy eating program: for the price of a coffee and pastry per month, you can support one child for a year.
 A couple of dinners out each month equates to books for an entire classroom for a year.
 Make a pledge today.

 By giving a gift in memory or honor of someone special, you inspire a passion for reading among some of the nation’s neediest children.
 What a meaningful, lasting, and progressive way to celebrate a life!
 Give a gift for someone special today.